Coronavirus (COVID-19) - What you need to know

 - Fleming Way

-All surface level car parks where you pay and display are open for essential journeys.
+All surface level car parks where you pay and display are open.

 Car park tariffs are in operation.